 Deadline: Tuesday January 19, 2021 at 4:30 pm.

 FDF awards are seed money, designed to help faculty begin their scholarly work or initiate work in a new direction.

 Preference will be given to junior faculty and to multidisciplinary projects.
-Additionally, funds are available for projects that support and foster the integration of computing resources in the teaching, learning, and research aspects of Duquesne.
 Eligible projects may be funded up to $10,000.

 Presidential Scholarship Award

 Through this annual writing award, faculty may receive up to $5,000 to complete preparation of a manuscript for publication as an article or book, or to complete a music recording.

 Preference will be given to those scholarly works that do not directly result in remuneration, such as textbooks.